forni00m/my-new-project/README.md

 <img src="https://www.ruokavirasto.fi/globalassets/teemat/terveytta-edistava-ruokavalio/kuluttaja-ja-ammattilaismateriaali/kuva-arkisto/lautasmalli_rgb_lores-2.jpg" width="300">

 The application asks the user for the week for which the user wants a list, like week 45.
-The application prints (displays) a list with recipes for that week. the app never provides the same list for the weeks before or after, but the range is always six weeks.
+The application prints (displays) a list with recipes for that week. the app provides the random lists.

 ![kuva](https://user-images.githubusercontent.com/97443916/149127772-7d4ea9df-baec-483c-9102-e92384ac5ef6.png)